AndreyDobrovolskyOdessa/usbprog/picprog/README.md

 ### Important

-1. Connect your programmer to USB port.
+1. Attach programmer to USB port.
 2. Run picprog.
 3. After prompt appeares, asking continue or not, then connect programmer to your device.
 4. Confirm "y" (or maybe "n").
 5. After successful (or not) programming disconnect programmer from device.
 6. Answer "n".
 7. Detach programmer from USB port.

+The same order corresponds to usbpwr.
+Attach programmer to USB, then run "usbpwr", and then connect programmer to your device.

+usbpwr commands are :

+pu  - power up

+pd  - power down

+exit  - exit

+Disconnect programmer from your device and then detach from USB.

 ### Have a nice PIC!